 Gerard Daniel is a primary wire mesh solutions provider for the industrial and commercial vehicle market.
-With over 70 years of experience in wire mesh solutions, our applications engineers collaborate with our customers’ design teams to improve performance and reduce cost in a wide range of applications including air vents, grilles, and debris screens, plus numerous in line filtration and strainer assemblies in fuel systems and hydraulics.
+With over 70 years of experience in wire mesh solutions, our applications engineers collaborate with our customers’ design teams to improve performance and reduce cost in a wide range of applications including air vents, grilles, and debris screens, plus numerous inline filtration and strainer assemblies in fuel systems and hydraulics.
 With multiple operations in the US as well as Canada and Ireland, Gerard Daniel Worldwide is a leading provider of mesh, filtration and separation solutions used in a broad array of critical OEM and MRO applications.
-Please reach out if you would like to learn more about our capabilities.